zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 and comparing the result with Equation 12.3.

-In order to compute the scattered fields according to Equation 12.5, we need to evaluate the Green tensors.
-Let us first consider the electric Green tensor defined by Equation 9.26.
+In order to compute the scattered fields according to Equation 12.5, we need to evaluate the tensor Green functions.
+Let us first consider the electric tensor defined by Equation 9.26.
 Its matrix representation in the Cartesian coordinate system is

 $$ \tag{12.8}
 \begin{aligned}